 - Do a clean install for your keyboard driver

-Sticky Keys feature enables you press one key at a time for keyboard shortcuts.
-As a lot users reported, disable Sticky Keys feature help them save their spacebar back to life.
-So when you find your spacebar not function, the first quick fix you can try is to check the Sticky Keys.
+The Sticky Keys feature enables you to press one key at a time for keyboard shortcuts.
+As a lot of users reported, the disable Sticky Keys feature helps them save their spacebar back to life.
+So when you find your spacebar not functioning, the first quick fix you can try is to check the Sticky Keys.

-1) Press Windows key + I key together to open Settings Window.
+1) Press the Windows key + I key together to open the Settings Window.

 Then scroll down to find and click Ease of Access.

 2) Click Keyboard on the left pane.
 Then check the icon of Sticky Keys.
 If it’s on, set it to be off.

 If after making sure the Sticky Keys feature is disabled, you still cannot use your spacebar, try other methods below.
 The spacebar not working error is probably due to its driver issues.
 Rolling back its driver to an earlier version or doing a clean install for its driver helps many users fix the issue.
 You can try to do so.